canonical/charmcraft/README.md

 ## How do I install it?

-The easiest way is probably doing
+The easiest way to install `charmcraft` is by doing

-    snap info charmcraft
+    sudo snap install --beta charmcraft

-and going from there, but some people with more esoteric needs not covered by the snap might need to instead go via `pip install charmcraft`.
+(more options are available as per `snap info charmcraft`) but some people with more esoteric needs not covered by the snap might need to instead go via `pip3 install --user charmcraft`.

 ## What can it do for me today?